A life jacket is the safest part of the water-going attire.

 As in all areas of parenting, the more information and communication the better.
 With younger kids, that includes teaching what you know about water conditions and the reasons behind rules.

 As teens get older, help them think through risks and options, says Quan.
 “Communication and accountability are never too much to expect.
 Ask, ‘Where are you going?
 Who with?
 When will you be back?
 Will there be alcohol there?'”

 If you're not familiar with the destination, go look at it, she adds.
 “Then if you see dangers, you can discuss them.”
 Find the swim areas with lifeguards or designated swim zones and guide your children to swim there.

 Make it easy to do the right thing.
-“If she's boating, don't assume there will be life vests on the boat.
-Hand her one on the way out the door,” says Quan.
+“If she's boating, don't assume there will be life jackets on the boat.
+Hand her one on the way out the door that is comfortable and stylish,” says Quan.

 These aren't new concepts, points out Quan.
 “The steps are the same, whether you're teaching a child not to touch a hot stove or not to drink and drive.
 We have to add water safety to that list of things kids need to know.”